VandinLab/NoMAS/README.md

  proportion     double > 0, < 1         0.5             Crossval mode only: proportion of the size of training group respect to control group

- seed			number (integer			 - 				Crossval mode only: seed for randomization of groups splitting (for results reproducibility)
+ randseed		number (integer			 - 				Crossval mode only: seed for randomization of groups splitting (for results reproducibility)
 				or long)

 -----------------------------------------------------------------------------------------